 Ethical guidelines for journal publication

-The publication of an article in the peer-reviewed journals published by Magister Program of English Education Department, University of Jambi is process of permanent knowledge improvement.
+The publication of an article in the peer-reviewed journals published by Magister Program of English Education Department, Jambi University is process of permanent knowledge improvement.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journals.

 Magister Program of English Education Department takes their duties of guardianship over all stages of publishing extremely seriously and we recognise our ethical and other responsibilities.